crystal-lang/crystal-book/syntax_and_semantics/literals/string.md

 ## Escaping

-A backslash denotes a special character inside a string, which can either be a named escape sequence or a numerical representation of a unicode character.
+A backslash denotes a special character inside a string, which can either be a named escape sequence or a numerical representation of a unicode codepoint.

 Available escape sequences:
 ```crystal